 The festival is named after the Yorkshire-trained winner of the Derby, Dante.
 It’s a name that is held in huge regard in the region and it’s for that reason why the race has become so popular.

 The highlights of the three day Dante Festival are the valuable Group 2s the Duke Of York Stakes, Yorkshire Cup and the Dante Stakes itself.
-We preview all three of these with our latest tips shown below.
+We look at all of these races in more detail, they can be found below.

 York Racecourse and Location